thxjana/Enable-Windows-Hotspot-When-theres-No-Internet/README.md

 # Enable windows hotspot when theres no Internet conection

-if you want to enable your windows hotspot, you need to be connected first.
-But with this .reg file, you can enable windows hostop at any time, even when theres no internet connection to your PC
+If you want to enable your windows hotspot, you need to be connected first.
+But with this .reg file, you can enable windows hotspot at any time, even when there's no internet connection to your PC

 ## Deployment